felixknox/single.js/README.md

     	}
     }

-"sitetree" contains the structure of the actual site.
+"<strong>sitetree</strong>" contains the structure of the actual site (the name says it all).

-"pages" contains the page data.
+"<strong>pages</strong>" contains the individual pages data.

 <br>

 # sitetree:
 <strong>Mandatory:</strong><br>
+* path (String)
-* path (path name of the element, ex. work)
+ * path name of the element, ex. "work", "about", "contact" etc.

 <strong>optional parameters:</strong><br>
+* id (String)
-* id (used for uniquly seperating the elements - will get created if not defined)<br>
+ * Used for uniquly seperating the elements - will get created if not defined
+* dataId (String)
-* dataId (reference to an element in pages - if not defined a page change event will get called, but no page manipulation will get handled.
-Great for slideshow deeplinking, where parent page is the slideshow)<br>
+ * Reference to an element in pages - if not defined a page change event will get called, but no page manipulation will get handled.
+Can be used for slideshow deeplinking, where the parent page is the slideshow.
+* title (String)
-* title (will fall back to the default title)<br>
+ * Will fall back to the default title
-* nested (defines if a page is nested)<br>
+* nested (Boolean)
+ * If a page is set to nested, the page is reliant on it's parent, and will force parent to open before itself (if parent is not open).
-* overlay (defines if a page is nested)<br>
+* overlay (Boolean)
+ * If a page is set to overlay, it keeps the current page open and opens the page on top of it (if no current page, rootNode will be opened).

-* OBS. if an element is both defined as nested and overlay, an error will be thrown.
+OBS. if an element is both defined as nested and overlay, an error will be thrown.

 <br>

 # pages:
 <strong>Mandatory:</strong><br>
+* dataId (String)
-* dataId (reference id to an element in sitetree)<br>
+ * Reference id to an element in sitetree
+* page (String)
-* page (reference to a page type - page is optimized for a namespace structure ex.
-GalleryExample.pages.GalleryImage)<br>
+ * Reference to a page type created by extending RSSA.default.BasicPage - support for namespace structure ex.
+GalleryExample.pages.GalleryImage

 <strong>optional parameters:</strong><br>
 * Add fields that your page requires.